Boca Raton Dog Bite Attorney

 Often, dog owners may have homeowners’ insurance that covers animal attacks.
 Our attorneys can determine the liable party’s policy and handle negotiations with adjusters from the homeowners’ insurance carrier.

 In every case, there are a few things you have to prove in order to get the financial help you need to address the physical and emotional impact of your injuries.
-Our animal attack attorneys will discuss the specifics of what led to your injuries when you come in for a free consultation.
+Our animal attack attorneys will discuss the specifics of what led to your injuries when you come in for a free consultation or schedule a virtual contact-free case review.

 Figuring out if you are eligible to seek compensation, much less dealing with other attorneys and insurance adjusters, can be quite overwhelming in the days following an attack.
 When you’re recovering from your injuries, you can be assured the attorneys at Eltringham Law Group, will give your case the attention it so greatly deserves.